video marketing trends

 Video is a very powerful marketing tool.
-It is engaging, interactive and informative.
-When it comes to advertising, video has a better customer conversion rate than any other format – including images.
-I guess this is the main reason why more companies are starting to use it as a must, as part of their marketing activities.
-With a significant raise in usage over the last few years, it’s only logical to say that online video will continue to dominate the Internet in 2016 as well.
-In this article, we’re going to take a closer look at some video trends for this year, and see how they will affect the marketing world.
-But first, let’s recap about what was happening last year.
+It is engaging, interactive, and informative.
+Regarding advertising, video has a better customer conversion rate than any other format – including images.
+I guess this is why more companies are starting to use it as a must, as part of their marketing activities.
+With a significant rise in usage over the last few years, it’s only logical to say that online video will continue dominating the Internet in 2016.
+This article will look closely at some video trends for this year and see how they will affect the marketing world.
+But first, let’s recap what happened last year.

 2015 was an important and exciting year for video marketing.
-We’ve seen increased video traffic on social networks and rise of video ad platforms.
-In July last year, YouTube announced that 400 hours of video is being uploaded every single minute!
-In November, Facebook said there were around 8 billion videos displayed each day.
-And Snapchat – the messaging app reported 6 billion daily views on videos.
+We’ve seen increased video traffic on social networks and the rise of video ad platforms.
+In July last year, YouTube announced that 400 hours of video are being uploaded every minute!
+In November, Facebook said around 8 billion videos were displayed daily.
+Snapchat, the messaging app, reported 6 billion daily views on videos.
 Many experts predict that these numbers will only increase in the future.

-Did you know that as of 2015, nearly 70% of the Internet traffic in North America is video and audio streaming through platforms like YouTube, Netflix and Amazon Video?
+Did you know that as of 2015, nearly 70% of the Internet traffic in North America is video and audio streaming through platforms like YouTube, Netflix, and Amazon Video?
 Yeah, and most of it is just video.
-With this insanely big and promising figures, video marketing will probably become the most effective way for companies to target new customers and promote their products.
+With these insanely big and promising figures, video marketing will probably become the most effective way for companies to target new customers and promote their products.

-Even though 2016 is still in the early stages, many of the stats about online video that I’ve mentioned above are already changing for the better.
-Let’s find out more about the top video marketing trends we can expect in 2016.
+Even though 2016 is still in the early stages, many of the stats about online videos that I’ve mentioned above are changing for the better.
+Let’s learn more about the top video marketing trends we can expect in 2016.

 Video Advertising

-Companies like Google, Facebook and Twitter have been offering video ads to their customers for a while now.
-One of things that should happen in 2016, is Google’s initiative to incorporate video ads into search results – which would be a game changer for online marketing!
+Companies like Google, Facebook, and Twitter have been offering video ads to their customers for a while now.
+One thing that should happen in 2016 is Google’s initiative to incorporate video ads into search results—which would be a game changer for online marketing!
 Also, Facebook’s COO Sharyl Sandberg announced that 1.5 million small and medium-sized businesses shared their video ads in September 2015.
-We can only assume that this number is going to get increasingly bigger in 2016.
+We can only assume that this number will increase in 2016.

 Video Usage

-A survey, conducted few months back showed that 96% of B2B businesses are already using videos as part of their marketing campaigns.
+A survey conducted a few months back showed that 96% of B2B businesses are already using videos as part of their marketing campaigns.
 73% of the participants in the survey said that videos provided positive marketing results.
-This makes sense, because by using videos, companies can communicate with their customers in a better, more interactive way.
-2016 will surely be a great year for the online video.
+This makes sense because by using videos, companies can communicate with their customers in a better, more interactive way.
+2016 will surely be a great year for online video.
 As platforms evolve and allow better ways to deliver videos, businesses will have more marketing opportunities and challenges.

 Mobile Videos

 It’s not all about desktops and laptops anymore.
 Mobile devices are playing a key role in the video’s increased usage.
-Mobile video views increased their impact for 400% in a 2 year period, from 2012 to 2014.
-In 2016, mobile videos will account for 50% of the total video views.
+Mobile video views increased their impact by 400% in a 2-year period from 2012 to 2014.
+2016 mobile videos will account for 50% of the total video views.
 This ultimately will open new possibilities for companies to invest their resources into mobile video advertising and explore new markets.
-Also, eMarketer found out that by the end of this year, more than $100 billion will be spent on mobile ads served to tablets and smartphones worldwide.
+Also, eMarketer discovered that by the end of this year, more than $100 billion will be spent on mobile ads served to tablets and smartphones worldwide.

 DIY Video Marketing

-DIY videos are something that will become more common in the future – especially when it comes to startup businesses.
-There are already many companies creating DIY videos because of advantages like lower production cost, transferable skills and a better control over the video.
+DIY videos will become more common in the future, especially for startup businesses.
+Many companies already create DIY videos because of advantages like lower production costs, transferable skills, and better control over the video.
 Generally speaking, this type of video is perceived as more appealing and tends to have more value in the consumer’s eye.

 Video Watching Behavior